![]() |

 (Characteristic line of the Oneglia forgeries)

 I suspect the above stamps to be Oneglia forgeries.
 They are engraved as the genuine stamps (and therefore more difficult to detect).
-Ther is a distinct line that can only be found in these forgeries (see picture above).
-In the 6 p the two lines inside the 'X' of 'SIX' are not broken (in the genuine stamps one of these lines is interrupted).
-These forgeries are mostly cancelled with the shown grid with an '8' in it (at the right side), but other cancels exist (according to 'Nova Scotia Fakes & Forgeries' by R.B.Mitchell): a circle of diameter 25 mm containing 10 , 13 or 14 horizontal bars or a 'N35' cancel.
+There is a distinct line that can only be found in these forgeries (see picture above).
+In the 6 p the two lines inside the "X" of "SIX" are not broken (in the genuine stamps one of these lines is interrupted).
+These forgeries are mostly cancelled with the shown grid with an '8' in it (at the right side), but other cancels exist (according to 'Nova Scotia Fakes & Forgeries' by R.B.Mitchell): a circle of diameter 25 mm containing 10 , 13 or 14 horizontal bars or a "N35" cancel.
+These forgeries often have very large margins and the engraving is very heavy.

 Unknown forger: